“Empathy is seeing with the eyes of another, listening with the ears of another and feeling with the heart of another.” ~Alfred Alder

 When someone uses the quote above or calls themselves an “empath,” they’re typically referring to emotional empathy.
 But what is emotional empathy, exactly, and how can you develop it?

 What Is Emotional Empathy?

-An empath is a person that experiences emotions of others sometimes to an extreme and struggles to intellectualize their feelings.
-Similarly, a highly sensitive person (HSP) is someone that feels too much too intensely.
-Their nervous system processes information over and over again that may lead to them being overstimulated by their environment.
+An empath is a person who experiences the emotions of others sometimes to an extreme and struggles to intellectualize their feelings.
+Similarly, a highly sensitive person (HSP) is someone who feels too much too intensely.
+Their nervous system processes information over and over again which may lead to them being overstimulated by their environment.
 Empaths and HSPs can also absorb the emotions of people who aren’t expressing them.
 In fact, 15-20% of people are considered empaths or HSPs.

 The extent to which someone naturally experiences Emotional Empathy may lie in their mirror neurons.
 According to the American Psychological Association, mirror neurons are “a type of brain cell that responds equally when we perform an action, and when we witness someone else perform the same action.”
 Neuroscientist Giacomo Rizzolatti, MD, who first identified mirror neurons by researching monkeys, says that these neurons could help explain how we learn from mimicking others and why we can instinctively feel other people's emotions.

 For example, if you’ve ever slipped and fallen on ice, you know how painful and silly the experience can be.
 You may feel embarrassed or shocked.
 So when you see your friend do the same thing, you re-experience those same feelings.
 That’s because, in both instances, the same part of your brain has activated.
 You will instinctively understand how your friend feels because you feel it, too.

 To see if you’re an empath or HSP, try this quiz!

 All close interpersonal relationships depend on emotional empathy.
 This correlation means that from home to work and in between, learning to utilize emotional empathy effectively is very important.